etruxton/arcvde/README.md

 - Sound effects and music for both game modes
 - More enemy types and boss battles
 - Power-ups and special abilities (rapid fire, explosive shots)
-- Difficulty levels with adaptive AI
 - Custom hand gesture training for different weapons
 - More stage themes and environmental hazards
 - Weapon upgrades and progression system

-Recently added to ARCVDE:
-- **Capybara Hunt** - A Duck Hunt inspired game where you save capybaras by shooting their balloons!
+Planned improvements to Capybara Hunt include:
+- Enemy that you need to shoot to protect the capybara
+- More silly reactions by the pond buddy
+- More animations
+- Difficulty settings
+- More themes and backgrounds

 Planned additions to ARCVDE:
-- galaga style game where you control the character with where you point
+- Galaga style game where you control the character with where you point
-- pacman or snake style game where you control player with where you point ?
+- PacMan or Snake style game where you control player with where you point ?
+- Flappybird where you control the bird by putting your hands together and flapping them when you want the bird to jump 🙌
+- AngryBirds style game where you physically pinch and real back the bird to shoot it at a tower of blocks
 - maybe moreeeee

 ## Credits